angular/angular/aio/content/cli/usage-analytics-gathering.md

 If that user enables CLI analytics for their own project, your analytics display tracks and labels their individual usage.

 <code-example language="sh">
-ng config --global cli.analyticsSharing.user SOME_USER_NAME
+ng config --global cli.analyticsSharing.uuid SOME_USER_NAME
 </code-example>

 To generate a new random user ID, run the following command:

 <code-example language="sh">
-ng config --global cli.analyticsSharing.user ""
+ng config --global cli.analyticsSharing.uuid ""
 </code-example>